kestra-io/docs/docs/concepts/README.md

 ---
 # Concepts

-This section describes some specific terms used within the Kestra system.
+This section describes some specific terms used within the Kestra platform.
 Our goal is to make understanding our system as simple as possible:

 <ChildTableOfContents :header="true"/>